 The Linhay: an eco-learning centre

-The Linhay is a charitable community education centre situated on the edge of Dartmoor, and is a great example of Irebuild’s innovative environmental building skills and social ethics.
+The Linhay is a charitable community education centre situated on the edge of Dartmoor in Devon.
+The building is a great example of Irebuild’s innovative environmental building skills and social ethics.

 All of the materials used came from within a 15 mile radius.
 Every tree was individually selected, and each brick was reclaimed from nearby demolition sites.